 Garnish and serve with limes and parsley.
 Some people like to top their steaks with chopped white onion as well.

-- Place the steaks in a bowl or a bag.
+- Start with Marinating: Place the steaks in a bowl or a bag.
 Marinate the steaks with the garlic, oil and lime juice.
 Season each side with the Sazon and salt.
 Give it a mix so everything is evenly coated.
+Then add the garlic and onions to each layer of the steaks.
+Try to marinate for a few hours or overnight.
+But minimum let it stay in marinade for 30 minutes.
+Truth is: if you can’t you will be fine.

 - Once the pan is hot, shake off some of the marinade from the steaks and add them to the oil with a few pieces of garlic and some onion.